TransUnion is embracing RPA to ‘make humans relevant again’

 Elevate your enterprise data technology and strategy at Transform 2021.

-Companies embraced digital transformation as the pandemic took hold last March.
-According to a Statista survey, 97% of companies say the outbreak sped up transformation processes in their organizations.
-Meanwhile, Gartner says 69% of boards of directors accelerated their digital business initiatives following COVID-19-related disruptions.
+Companies overwhelmingly embraced digital transformation as the pandemic took hold last March.
+According to a Statista survey, 97% of companies say the outbreak sped up transformation processes in their organization.
+Meanwhile, Gartner says 69% of boards accelerated their digital business initiatives following COVID-19-related disruptions.

 TransUnion is no different.
 The Chicago, Illinois-based consumer credit reporting agency, which was founded in 1968, underwent a major transformation to support its corporate evolution after years of using robotic process automation (RPA) to drive operations.
 As a part of the company’s broader intelligent automation efforts, TransUnion says AI and RPA are helping it manage 90,000 data sources and more than 3 billion updates per month across a database of 1 billion consumers and 65,000 businesses.

-RPA automates monotonous, repetitive chores traditionally performed by human workers.
-As for intelligent automation, that encompasses the use of AI, machine learning, and process automation to create business workflows that think, learn, and adapt on their own.
+RPA automates monotonous, repetitive chores traditionally performed by human workers, while intelligent automation encompasses the use of AI, machine learning, and process automation to create business workflows that think, learn, and adapt on their own.

 Forrester estimates RPA and other AI subfields created jobs for 40% of companies in 2019 and that a tenth of startups now employ more digital workers than human ones.
 According to a McKinsey survey, at least a third of activities could be automated in about 60% of occupations.
 And in its recent Trends in Workflow Automation report, Salesforce found that 95% of IT leaders are prioritizing workflow automation, with 70% seeing the equivalent of more than four hours of savings per employee each week.